Arpan550/BMI-Calculator-App/README.md

 # BMI Calculator App

-The BMI Calculator app is a simple Android application that allows users to calculate their Body Mass Index (BMI) based on their weight and height inputs.
+This BMI Calculator app is a simple Android application that allows users to calculate their Body Mass Index (BMI) based on their weight and height inputs.
 It provides a convenient way for users to monitor their health and fitness levels.

 ## Features